jmicmoore/react-redux-simple-bootstrap/README.md

                new webpack.HotModuleReplacementPlugin(),
             ]
             ```
-        * webpack-dev-middleware requires output.path to be an absolute path or '/', so make sure output.path looke like the following:
+        * webpack-dev-middleware requires output.path to be an absolute path or '/', so make sure output.path looks like the following:
             ```javascript
             output: {
                path: path.resolve(__dirname, 'dist'),